Parking & Traffic Information

 All motor vehicle concerns should be communicated to the Department of Campus Safety, which is responsible for operational and enforcement aspects of the campus Motor Vehicle Parking Program.

-We urge each of you to become thoroughly familiar with these regulations as well as the pertinent parking data shown on the parking map and to abide by all parking regulations and restrictions.
+We urge each of you to become thoroughly familiar with these regulations and to abide by all parking regulations and restrictions.

 Back to the top